truist/reveal.js/thailand.md

 They drove us about 90 minutes, deep into the mountains.

 Even the drive was incredible - twists and turns, then one-lane roads, then roads that were just dirt tracks.
-The jungle getting thicker snd taller the whole time.
+The jungle getting thicker and taller the whole time.

 Out to [the middle of nowhere](https://goo.gl/maps/D6mYikZ8bt5oc5Zv6).